A couple of years ago I received this email that asks me a question I still get asked all the time:

 Savings is made up of two components as well:

 Unless you live in a developing nation, it's easy to make a lot of money.
 In America, for instance, you can be a waiter and make over $30,000/year.

 "But that's nothing!" some cry.

 That depends on what you do on the other side of the equation: expenses.
 We often think we MUST have a nice place to live, be able to eat out often, have nice clothes and things.
 Having walked crossed America four times, sleeping under a tarp the whole time, I can promise you that you don't need much to be happy.
-We're all different, but if we learn to tone down our basic requirements, then we'll end up with a fortune in the bank.
+We're all different, but if we learn to tone down our basic requirements and develop our budgeting skills, then we'll end up with a fortune in the bank.